top of page

 Jason deCaire Taylor

 Manchones Gallery - 9 mt/ 30 ft.
-Great for diving and snorkeling
+Great for diving and snorkelling

 Nizuc Gallery - 4 mt/ 13 ft.
-Snorkeling only
+Snorkelling only

 The Space Invader

-Perhaps lesser known about MUSA is the existence of three little tile aliens that look suspiciously like they have escaped out of 70-80s video games (that the old ones amongst us will remember).
+Perhaps lesser known about MUSA is the existence of three little tile aliens that look suspiciously like they have escaped from 70-80s video games (that the old ones amongst us will remember).

 As Space Invader states on his website